Maintenance & Warranty

 It’s fair to say that eventually most fabric duct systems will benefit from being removed and cleaned.
 The ideal time will be when access is available and the system is not required (unless one has a spare system so that rotational cleaning can take place).

-At Prihoda UK, we have our own in-house laundry facility.
+At Prihoda UK, we have our own in-house laundry facility for fabric ducts.
 We can wash and dry fabric ducts (of any manufacturers type) for a wide variety of customers.
 By having this service in-house, we control the quality of the wash – in terms of temperatures and detergent products used – and the critical temperature of drying.

 We survey each duct and spot when repairs are required.
 We are able to offer fast turnaround times and additional treatments (anti-bacterial – anti-fungal etc).